erwa/notes/finance/finance.md

 * IRA has wider investment selections.
 * No penalty for withdrawing contributions to Roth IRA early.
 * 401k has $18k/yr contribution limit (across all 401k accounts)
-* IRA has $5.5k/yr contribution limit.
-You can only open Roth IRA if income is < $132k (filing as individual)
+* IRA has $6k/yr contribution limit.
+You can only open Roth IRA if income is < $135k (filing as individual) ** See https://www.fidelity.com/retirement-ira/contribution-limits-deadlines for latest info.

 https://www.nerdwallet.com/article/investing/ira-vs-401k-retirement-accounts (good pros and cons comparison table) https://www.fidelity.com/mymoney/multiple-401k-accounts